 A similar calculation for my mother's family gives the following table:

 If we go back even a couple of thousand years, each of us had innumerable ancestors living around the world: two of these were however special in our ability to know about them.
 They are the unique male at that moment of time who is connected to us by an unbroken chain of male descendants (i.e. my father's father's .... a hundred times over ... father) and the unique female an unbroken chain of whose daughters bore me (i.e. my mother's mother's ... a hundred times over ... mother).
 It is reasonable to assume that these two did not know each other, or may even not have known about the existence of each other's clan, or, indeed, race.
-In my case, a matrilineal ancestor could have been one of the original modern human inhabitants of India, whereas a patrilineal ancestor may have belonged to the tribes who spread out from around the region currently called Ukraine, carrying with them the Indoeuropean language which ultimately gave rise to most of the European, Iranian, and North Indian languages.
-I describe this genetic story below.
+In my case, a matrilineal ancestor could have been one of the original modern human inhabitants of India, whereas a patrilineal ancestor may have belonged to the tribes who spread out from around the black sea, carrying with them the Indoeuropean language which ultimately gave rise to most of the European, Iranian, and North Indian languages.
+I describe this genetic story in the next sections.

 There are however two exceptions to this.
 The mitochondrial DNA that we inherit only from our mothers is passed on unchanged, except for small ‘errors’: there has been occasional claim of past recombination, but current evidence is strongly against it.
-The same happens to most of the DNA in the Y chromosome which is carried in one copy by the males, except for a tiny region, it can no longer recombine with the X chromosome.
+The same happens to most of the DNA in the Y chromosome which is carried in one copy by the males, and except for tiny regions near the end, it can no longer recombine with the X chromosome.
 The genealogy of the mtDNA is, thus, the genealogy along the female ancestral line (i.e. mother, mother's mother, and so on), whereas the Y chromosome traces the male ancestral line.
+See here for a basic idea of how a Single Nucleotide Polymorphism test works.

 Of course, one needs to be careful!
-The rate of error is such that every change in our chromosomes (including the sex chromosomes) can happen about 1-10 times in every billion births (10-9–10-8 per position per generation) and about 10 times more often for the mtDNA.
-In other words, in the history of humanity, each marker could have arisen hundreds of times independently, and, with today's population, even in one generation there may be a few people who newly got that marker.
-A pair of markers, on the other hand, is very unlikely to have originated independently even once in the history of humanity, and when we see a shared pair, we can deduce that a genealogical connection was responsible for at least one of the markers.
+The rate of error is such that every change in our chromosomes (including the sex chromosomes) can happen about 1–10 times in every billion births (YFull uses 0.8178 x 10-9 mutations per base-pair per year in a region consisting of 8,473,821 positions on the Y-chromosome that they think are useful–i.e., simple, not too many coincidences, and known well) and about 200 times more often for the mtDNA (and 10 times even faster in the hypervariable regions usually tested).
+In other words, since about 85 billion people have been born since the dawn of humanity, each marker could have arisen a few hundred times independently, and, with today's population, even in one generation there may be a few people who newly got that marker.
+A pair of markers, on the other hand, is very unlikely to have originated independently even once in the history of humanity, and when we see a shared pair, neither of which are in locations susceptible to unusually fast change, we can deduce that a genealogical connection was responsible for at least one of the markers.
 The slow mutation rate means that the common ancestor may have been a long time back; conversely, since the probability of a marker changing back is also negligible, very old ancestral relations are still visible in these studies.

 The above mathematics applies to the base-substitution markers: there are also microsattelite (or minisattelite) studies, and the STR analysis described below (for Y-chromosomes) falls into this class.
-These change much faster: about one to ten in a thousand births change the same marker by chance (See here for example; and here for a nice table and analysis of the common cases), but there are many more values each marker can take.
+These change much faster (see here for example): about one to ten in a thousand births change the same marker by chance (See here for example; and here for a nice table and analysis of the common cases), but there are many more values each marker can take.
 As a result, one needs to be careful that back mutations become a significant possibility in 5000 to 10000 years in every lineage, and the same mutation happening in two lineages is already likely in half that time.
 At time depths of hundreds of thousands of years, i.e. in the entire history of humanity, the method needs care: differences smaller than some 5 mutation steps at any one position are almost completely uninformative; but because of the same fast mutations and multiple states, exact matches on many markers are rare by chance and imply shared ancestors much closer to us.
 As an example, assuming mutation probability of 2 in a thousand per generation per site, a very conservative estimate, the probability that at least one out of a random bunch of 12 of these markers changes within 14 generations is just under 30%, so there is just over 50% probability that two samples which match in these 12 markers exactly are from people more than 14 generations from a common ancestor.
 In a similar fashion, one can be 95% certain that there are no more than 62 generations to a common ancestor in this case.
+The mutation rates are probably considerably faster than this, so the expected number of generations are probably half of what I calculate in these pages.

 Actually, what is an easier number to understand is the (95%) confidence interval: which is a range rather than a limit: for a twelve marker match, this is 1–77.
 Now, if we account for the fact that the markers might match because of similar or compensating changes, the quoted generation numbers become 15, 71, and 1–89 respectively.
 Since, as discussed before, a generation time is likely to be about 25 years, a twelve marker match means that there is about a 95% probability that the last common ancestor was around the beginning of the common era.
 But note that even then there were enough people so that the 5% probability event must have happened: i.e. occasionally one must find people whose common ancestor is much earlier or later than what this analysis suggests.